GT-RAIL/derail-fetchit-public/task_execution/task_executor/README.md

 1. Sometimes the same actions in a very structured task need to be reused in an unstructured/poorly scheduled manner in a different context.
 The action and task definitions in this package try to divorce the determinism of a structured task, from the structure itself.

 Despite these shortcomings, `smach` has its own benefits including a mature code API, a viewer, and widespread adoption.
 So I'd recommend using that as a first resort before using the definitions in this package.

-## Quickstart

-See the [Quickstart](../#quickstart) in the root README.

-## Notes

-1. Actions **cannot** be performed concurrently (by the same ROS node) at this time.
-However, it *should* be a trivial change to the code if we want to allow concurrent execution of actions.
-1. Some actions enable or disable background behaviour.
-There is no current method to mutex those behaviours based on resource constraints at the moment.